emilydowgialo/Spent/README.md

 - Google Maps API
 - Shippo API

-Spent is an app built on a Flask server with a PostgreSQL database.
-SQLAlchemy is the ORM used to interact with this database.
+Spent is an app built on a Flask server with a PostgreSQL database, with SQLAlchemy as the ORM.
 The front end templating uses Jinja2, the HTML was built using Bootstrap, and the Javascript uses JQuery and AJAX to interact with the backend.
-The graphs are rendered using Chart.js, a free Javascript charting library.
+The graphs are rendered using Chart.js.
 The map is built using the Google Maps API, which works in tandem with the Shippo package tracking API.

 ## Features